-A Managed Services Provider (MSP) manages and assumes a defined set of responsibility.
+A Managed Service Provider (MSP) manages and assumes a defined set of responsibilities.
 You can create an MSP managed domain, to manage all their settings within that domain.

-This feature is applicable only for SZ300 and vSZ-H platforms.
+This feature is applicable only for RUCKUS SZ300 physical controller and Virtual SmartZone-High Scale (vSZ-H) platforms.

-Complete the following steps to create a WLAN Domain for an MSP:
+To create a WLAN Domain for an MSP, perform the following: